AlexeyZhukoff/Spreadsheet-Cloud-API-Wordpress-plugin/readme.txt

 == Installation ==

-1. Copy the plugin folder <strong>SpreadsheetCloudAPI</strong> into <strong>/wp-content/plugins/</strong>. .
+1. Copy the <strong>SpreadsheetCloudAPI</strong> plugin folder into <strong>/wp-content/plugins/</strong>. .
 2. Activate the plugin in WordPress <strong>Plugins</strong> menu.
 3. The plugin is ready to work.
-For more information on plugin, visit [plugin help page](http://spreadsheetadmin.azurewebsites.net/Documentation/WordPressPlugin).
+For more information on plugin, visit [plugin documentation page](http://spreadsheetadmin.azurewebsites.net/Documentation/WordPressPlugin).

 == Frequently Asked Questions ==